Speaking of marvels, I am alive

 Email Poem |

-Analysis and Comments on Alive Together
+Comments, Analysis, and Meaning on Alive Together

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Alive Together here.